metaplex-foundation/SolanaKT/README.md

 ### Using GitHub Packages

-First get a Github Token from your [account settings](https://github.com/settings/tokens).
+First get a GitHub Token from your [account settings](https://github.com/settings/tokens).

 Inside settings.gradle add a maven repository: